mariolaturowska/Reservation-system/README.md

 Installation & configuration:
 -------------------------

-Installation of all dependencies using npm or yarn and webpack.
+Installation of all dependencies using npm or yarn.

 Technologies used in the project:
 -------------------------